Newborn Screening Information for Providers:

 When receiving an infant from another hospital, the receiving hospital should:

-- Collect a specimen at 24-48 hours of age if the newborn was admitted when (s)he was less than 24 hours of age.
+- Collect a specimen at 24-48 hours of age if the baby was admitted before 24 hours of age.

 - Collect a specimen prior to transfusion or other treatments that may impact screening, even if the newborn is less than 24 hours of age.